Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 ### Collection API Server

 Type the name of the media collection API server.
 This is the server where the downloaded media tracking data is sent.

+{% hint style="warning" %}
-Important: You need to contact your Adobe account representative for this information.
+You **must** contact your Adobe account representative for this information.
+{% endhint %}

 ### Channel